brunomsantiago/viajen/readme.md

 The forth function is little bit different, as it doesn't involve files.
 Instead the input is list of numpy arrays.
 It is useful to work with scikit-image and opencv.

-As opencv use the BGR channel order instead of RGB, there the flag **BGR** which by default is false and need to be set display opencv frames colors correctly.
+As opencv use the BGR channel order instead of RGB, there is the flag **BGR** which by default is *False* and need to be set display opencv frames colors correctly.

 Each frame array conversion is done by PIL.Image.fromarray() function, which has the parameter **mode** to control the frame array format.
 This parameter is also present here and by default is set to None.
 If necessary see [pillow docs](https://pillow.readthedocs.io/en/stable/handbook/concepts.html#concept-modes) for more details.